chain4travel/camino-docs/docs/partners/partner-config.md

 1. **Detailed info**:

-   - **Camino Messenger Address**: This address (e.g., `0x97AD255Def722D1aeB06...136326E553e6`) is used to receive topups of supported currencies.
+   - **Camino Messenger Address**: This address (e.g., `0x97AD255Def722D1aeB06...136326E553e6`) is used to receive top-ups of supported currencies.
 Use the "Copy" button to copy the address to your clipboard for use in external wallets or other platforms.
    - **Offered Services**: The list of services you are providing is displayed here (e.g., "AccommodationSearch").
    - **Wanted Services**: This shows services you are seeking from other partners (e.g., "CountryEntryRequirements").
    - **Configured Bots**: This indicates how many bot wallets are currently linked to your account (e.g., "You have 1 configured bot").